 When you purchase through affiliate links on our site, we may earn a commission.
 Here’s how it works.

-conclude that Adobe Express is the best video collage app, as it has streamlined
+discovered that Adobe Premiere on iPhone is the best video collage app, as it comes

 4.8 on App Store | 4.6 on Google Play